 Where to look

-ClearCase is a distributed application.
+IBM ClearCase is a distributed application.
 Its operations involve multiple host computers as well as several common network resources.
-For the purposes of solving a performance issue, I like to think of the ClearCase world as a triangle whose vertices are the VOB server, the view server, and the client3 (see Figure 2).
+For the purposes of solving a performance issue, I like to think of the IBM ClearCase world as a triangle whose vertices are the VOB server, the view server, and the client3 (see Figure 2).
 When I undertake a performance analysis, I inspect each vertex on the triangle.
 I check the performance stack on each of those hosts, make sure that each has enough memory, and look for abnormal situations.

 Senior Area Sales Director, Software Change and Configuration Management